Is It Better to Have Loved and Lost Than Never to Have Loved at All?

 Posted Aug 17, 2008

-Even if poetry is not your thing, you probably know by heart the words of Alfred Lord Tennyson:
+Even if poetry is not your thing, you probably know these words of Alfred Lord Tennyson by heart:

 'Tis better to have loved and lost